This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: things to do near Liverpool Street Station

 3. Columbia Road Flower Market

-If you happen to be in Shoreditch on a Sunday, head over to Columbia Road Flower Market, a London institution and the capital’s best public flower market.
+One of the best things to do in Shoreditch on a Sunday, head on over to Columbia Road Flower Market, a London institution and the capital’s best public flower market

 YOU MIGHT LIKE – The 10 best markets in London

 Shoreditch is never in short supply of street-food but after the demise of Dinerama, LaLaLand popped up in its place.

 With around 10 street food stalls and a couple of bars plus a waterfall (yep, a waterfall – how Shoreditch), LaLaLand is an so-so spot for some street food eats and craft beer.

 That said, we aren’t sure LaLaLand has ever reached its true potential – the several times we’ve been, it has never been that busy and the area just feels like it needs some TLC (and the waterfall didn’t work on our last visit).